Ipstenu/dreamobjects/readme.txt

 == Upgrade notice ==

 THIS PLUGIN IS NO LONGER MAINTAINED.
-IT WILL RECEIVE SECURITY UPDATES AND BUG FIXES FOR THE NEXT 12 MONTHS (JULY 2022).
+IT WILL RECEIVE SECURITY UPDATES AND BUG FIXES UNTIL JULY 2022.
 AFTER THAT TIME, IT WILL BE RETIRED.